zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 **Q: what is a good choice of g?
 Does it depend on roughness?
 Is the result still height-correlated?**

+---

+### Construction of a Microfacet Specular BSDF

 In order to arrive at the expression of a microfacet BSDF, we must convert Eqn.
 12 and 14 into a statistical form.
-Substitution of Eqn.
-16a yields
+The numerator can rewritten in terms of the shadowing-masking function defined by Eqn.
+16a.
+As for the denominator, according to the microfacet theory, the visible projected area of the microsurface is identical to the signed projected area of the macrosurface (see Eqn.
+1-3).
+Therefore,

 $$ \tag{18a}
 \begin{aligned}